axiros/terminal_markdown_viewer/README.md

 ----

-> mdv is a weekend hack and in a pre-release/proof of concept state: While for simple structures it does its job quite well, it still requires optimizations and testing regarding its output, for more complex markdown.
+> mdv is a hack and proof of concept: While for simple structures it does its job quite well, for complex markdown you want to use other tools.

 ----